Pece17/IoTBeacon/README.md

 nano index.html
 ```

-I forgot to create the index.html file with sudo or "superuser do" permission so I delete the previous file recursively and create a new, secure index.html file
+I forgot to create the index.html file with sudo (superuser do) permission so I delete the previous file recursively and create a new, secure index.html file

 ```
 rm -r index.html